Concorde Technologies: Contract Management is a Value Center, Not a Cost Center

 All of this goes into an automated workflow.
 After a customer digitally signs and sends back a contract, a welcome letter is triggered and a package is produced for the customer.
 This gives them a sense of who their contacts at Concorde are and tells them how to escalate matters if needed.

 Altogether, the right CLM solution gives you a contract management process that pushes your company forward.
-ContractPodAi lets our contract team look through a single pane of glass - or screen - to find everything that the contract includes.
-If someone asks for details like which clause or the expiry date is in a particular client's contract, they are readily discovered and summarized.
+ContractPodAi lets our contract team look through a single pane of glass to find everything that the contract includes.
+If someone asks for details like expiry dates, they are readily discovered and summarized.

 In the past, we used to have to look at individual documents.
 Was it signed or re-signed properly?
 Or was the service work signed, but the overall contract signature was missed?